 This heater has a pilot with an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS/pilot is a required feature for vent-free room heaters.
 The ODS/pilot shuts off the heater if there is not enough fresh air.

-ELECTRONIC IGNITION SYSTEM
+PIEZO IGNITION SYSTEM

-This heater has an electronic ignitor.
-This system requires no matches or other sources to light heater.
+This heater has a piezo ignitor.
+This system requires no matches, batteries or other sources to light heater.

 REMOTE CONTROL ACCESSORIES

 There are two optional remote controls that can be purchased separately for this log heater: